-There are no other emission maps which can verify, in other words be directly compared to, the maps which are produced from this work.
-However, there are steps which can be taken to help verify this work.
+There are no other emission maps which can verify, in other words be directly compared to, the maps which are produced from this work58.
+However, there are steps which can be taken to help verify this

-The NAEI can use the outputs from Defra's Modelling of Ambient Air Quality (MAAQ) work to help judge the quality of the emission maps generated in this work.
-Since atmospheric concentrations depend on complex processes of dilution, atmospheric chemistry and dispersion of emissions in the atmosphere there will not be a direct relationship between the atmospheric concentration and emission maps, but, concentrations and emissions are interdependent.
+The NAEI uses the outputs from Defra's Pollution Climate Model (PCM) maps (produced under the Modelling of Ambient Air Quality, MAAQ project) to help judge the quality of the emission maps generated in this work.
+Since atmospheric concentrations depend on complex processes of dilution, atmospheric chemistry and dispersion of emissions in the atmosphere there will not be a direct relationship between the atmospheric concentration and emission maps, but concentrations and emissions are interdependent.

-The model calibration which is done under the MAAQ contract indicates how well the modelled concentrations, based on the NAEI emission maps, correlate with the measured concentrations at the locations where those measurements are made.
-The model calibration is completed after this team finishes and reports the NAEI emission maps and methodology report.
+The model calibration indicates how well the modelled concentrations, based on the NAEI emission maps, correlate with the measured concentrations at the locations where those measurements are made.
+The model calibration is completed after the spatial emissions team finishes and reports the NAEI emission maps and methodology report.
 Therefore, the team does not have this information available when writing the report.
 The closest alignment of data sets is a comparison of the previous year's MAAQ with the current NAEI emission maps.
+The spatial emissions team routinely seeks feedback from the MAAQ project in a programme of continuous improvement so that features identified through the application of the emissions data can be challenged and methodologies reviewed.